-For the Financial and/or Consulting Planning Services offered by HTK's Adviser, fees and compensation are described in the Financial Planning and/or Consulting Services Agreement.
-Fees are negotiable, and may vary based on the complexity of the advisory service.
-In some instances, the Adviser may have their own fee schedule; therefore, the cost of similar services by an adviser may be higher or lower than the fee schedule quoted by another investment adviser.
-Clients will be invoiced for any payments due.
-All payments for financial planning or consulting services, other than RPCS, are invoiced and processed through AdvicePay, a third party service vendor.

-Clients who terminate a financial planning or consulting agreement before the plan or consultation has been completed will be refunded any prepaid unearned fees by providing written notice to HTK.
+For Financial and/or Consulting Planning Services, HTK fees are negotiable, and may vary based on the complexity of the client's profile and requested services.
+When an Adviser has their own fee schedule, the cost of similar services by the Adviser may be higher or lower than the fee schedule quoted by another Adviser.
+HTK fees and compensation are described in the Financial Planning and/or Consulting Services Agreement.
+Clients will be invoiced for payment of services.
+All payments for Financial Planning or Consulting Services are invoiced and processed through AdvicePay, a third party service vendor.
+Clients who terminate a Financial Planning or Consulting Agreement before the plan or consultation has been completed will be refunded any unearned prepaid fees by providing written notice to HTK.

-Retirement Planning Consulting Services (RPCS)
+Retirement Planning Consulting Services ("RPCS")

-Under RPCS, clients, such as a plan sponsor or authorized fiduciary for a retirement plan, pay HTK a fee ("RPCS Fee") for services rendered to the retirement plan as defined in the RPCS Fee Agreement.
-HTK shares a percentage of the RPCS Fee with the Adviser based on the agreement between HTK and that Adviser.
-The RPCS Fee is based on a percentage of the assets held in the retirement plan (up to 1%), on an hourly basis (up to \$500 per hour), or on a flat rate, as negotiated between the retirement plan and the Adviser.
+For RPCS, HTK charges a fee based on a percentage of the assets held in the retirement plan (up to 1%), on an hourly basis (up to \$500 per hour), or on a flat rate, as negotiated between the retirement plan and the Adviser.
 Fees for advice and services provided to ERISA retirement plans are negotiable between HTK and clients.
-If the RPCS Fee is paid prior to the services being provided, the retirement plan will be entitled to a prorated refund of any prepaid fees for services not received upon termination of the client agreement among the client, HTK and the Adviser.
-Further details about fees and expenses in connection with RPCS are set forth more fully in HTK's Section 408(b) (2) Disclosure Statement, as required by the Department of Labor.
+HTK shares a percentage of the RPCS Fee with the Adviser based on the RPCS Agreement between HTK and that Adviser.
+If the fee is paid prior to the services being provided, the retirement plan will be entitled to a prorated refund of any prepaid fees for services not received upon termination of the client agreement among the client, HTK and the Adviser.
+Further details about fees and expenses in connection with RPCS are described in HTK's Section 408(b)(2) Disclosure Statement, as required by the Department of Labor.